creativescala/doodle/docs/src/main/mdoc/algebra/picture.md

 ## Pictures Are Values

 Algebras *do not* work directly with `Picture`.
 Instead they work with the `F[A]` type that is the output of a `Picture`.
-However, all the @scaladoc[syntax](doodle.syntax.index) that makes the algebras easier to use, and which we have used in our previous examples, create and consume `Picture`.
+However, all the @:api(doodle.syntax.index) that makes the algebras easier to use, and which we have used in our previous examples, create and consume `Picture`.
 The reason for this is that working with raw algebras requires we wrap everything in methods.
 Methods are not values; we cannot pass a method to a method nor return a method from a method.
 Functions are values, but in Scala 2 their input parameters cannot also be implicit parameters. `Picture` is like a function with an implicit input parameter.
 It also provides a bit more structure than using functions directly.
 When we see a `Picture` we know exactly what we're dealing with.

 [context-function]: https://dotty.epfl.ch/docs/reference/contextual/context-functions.html

 ## Drawing Pictures

 We can draw a picture to the screen using the `draw` method.
-This is @scaladoc[syntax](doodle.syntax.RendererSyntax) that depends on a having a @scaladoc[`Renderer` effect](doodle.effect.Renderer) in scope.
+This is @:api(doodle.syntax.RendererSyntax) that depends on a having a @:api(doodle.effect.Renderer) in scope.
 There are other methods provided by the `Renderer` effect, as explained in its documentation.

 ## Writing and Converting Pictures